awsdocs/amazon-cloudfront-developer-guide/doc_source/Invalidation.md

  **Default root object**
 To invalidate the default root object \(file\), specify the path the same way that you specify the path for any other file\.

- **Distribution types**
-You can invalidate only files that are associated with a web distribution\.
-You cannot invalidate objects that are served by an RTMP distribution\.

  **Forwarding cookies**
 If you configured CloudFront to forward cookies to your origin, CloudFront edge caches might contain several versions of the file\.
 When you invalidate a file, CloudFront invalidates every cached version of the file regardless of its associated cookies\.
 You can’t selectively invalidate some versions and not others based on the associated cookies\.
 For more information, see [Caching content based on cookies](Cookies.md)\.